aimeos/map/README.md

 # PHP arrays and collections made easy

-Easy and elegant handling of PHP arrays and collections by using an array-like map object as offered by jQuery and Laravel Collections.
+Easy and elegant handling of PHP arrays by using an array-like collection object as offered by jQuery and Laravel Collections.

 ```bash
 composer req aimeos/map